katerman/react-legend/README.md

 ---

 #### What is React-Legend?
-React-Legend is a small library designed to be used with React that will create reusable pieces of logic that fire when they're needed to.
+React-Legend is a small library designed to be used with React.
+Legend is used to create reusable pieces of logic.
+That logic can then update a global store to update the rest of your React app.

 ####Legend Life Cycle
 ![alt text](https://raw.githubusercontent.com/katerman/react-legend/master/public/images/lifecycle.png "React-Legend lifecycle image")